KHZ-INTL/Wallpaper_changer/README.md

 #### Wallpaper File Naming Convention:
 My wallpapers have "_night", "_day" or both "_day_night", "bright", "dark", etc in their filename.
-This way this script can filter them. few examples:
+This way this script can filter them when used with the --time or --search flags.
+It is up to you, don't have to follow this naming convention.
+few examples:

 Example 1: sunset_dark_night_painting.jpg

 Example 2: alena-aenami-darknight_night_forest_dark_night_moon_painting.jpg

 #### CRONTAB: